ZaccariaElka/Bio/README.md

 :grey_exclamation: **EXPERIENCE**
 - C# | Mainly learned in school
-- Python | Used most in most of my projects
+- Python | Used in most of my projects
 - Javascript | Had some experience with Node.js a few years ago